OYO Hotels & Homes valuation reaches $9 billion

-New Delhi, March 5 (IANS) Hospitality major OYO Hotels & Homes' valuation has reached the $9 billion-mark, according to industry sources.
+New Delhi: Hospitality major OYO Hotels & Homes' valuation has reached the $9 billion-mark, according to industry sources.

 The development comes after the latest fundraise of Rs 54 crore or $7.31 million from Hindustan Media Ventures Ltd.